How to Steal Light, Luck, and Energy From Others (Or Not)by Scott Jeffrey

 Parents praise their children to get them to behave the way they want.
-We raise high-chair tyrants by “serving” our children, and they don’t know how to handle the tyrant’s demands.
+We raise high-chair tyrants by “serving” our children, and then we don’t know how to handle the tyrant’s demands.

 But by praising the tyrant, telling them they are “good,” we are subtly forcing them to repress their inner tyrant.

 Then, they become more compliant and repress aspects of the tyrant.
-This repression explains why the shadow in most individual grows so big by age 18.
+This repression helps explain why the shadow in most individual grows so big by age 18.